 It also includes anyone who has been entrusted with any prominent public function by an international organization (PEPs of international organizations).

-Prominent public function includes the role held by a director, deputy director, member of the board and member of the senior management of an international organization, but excludes the role held by middle-ranking or more junior officials;
+A prominent public function includes the role held by a director, deputy director, member of the board and member of the senior management of an international organization, but excludes the role held by middle-ranking or more junior officials;

 A “close associate” of a Politically Exposed Persons means a natural person who is closely connected to a Politically Exposed Persons, either socially or professionally.